covid-videoplattform/django-webfrontend/README.md

 # COVID Videoplatform Django Frontend

-This is an appointment management system for jitsi.
+This is an appointment management system for jitsi-meet video calls.

 It allows you to maintain a list of staff members which can be assigned appointments by date and time.